Because libraries transform expectations

-The Library serves over 1 million visitors each year!
+The Library serves over three hundred thousand visitors each year!

 Library members can access physical and digital materials with their library cards!

-York County Libraries is proud to provide their members with access to fiction and nonfiction materials, DVDs, music CDs, language-learning materials, and more- in both physical and digital formats.
+York County Libraries is proud to provide its members with access to fiction and nonfiction materials, DVDs, music CDs, language-learning materials, and more–in both physical and digital formats.
 For more information, check out our What Can I Do? section.

 Programming makes up a huge portion of our services!

-In 2016, our 13 libraries offered 4,657 programs to 110,910 program attendees of all ages!
-We have programs for everyone from infants to senior, and everyone in between.
-We love providing programming, and are constantly looking for new, innovative program ideas.
+In 2021, our 13 libraries offered 2295 programs to 63,339 program attendees of all ages!
+We have programs for everybody: infants, children, seniors, working adults, teens, and families.
+We love providing programming and are constantly looking for new, innovative program ideas.
 Check out the What Can I Do? section for more information on age-specific programming.

-The Library performs over 1 million circulation each year!
+The Library performs over one million circulations each year!

 Our 13 libraries circulated over 1,079,851 items in 2021.
 People continue to demand books and traditional resources.
 This is especially true for children’s picture books and adult fiction.